Application Guideline for admission to the doctoral programme in 2022

-Interviews will be scheduled between 8 and 12 February 2021.
+Interviews will be scheduled between 7 and 11 February 2022.
 If you cannot be present in Berlin, the interview can be organised via Videolink.
 The admission process will be completed on 21 February, 2022.
 All applicants will be informed about the outcome of your application.

-Finally, if you contact us, please do not send the same Email to other addresses at the Graduate School.
+Finally, if you contact us, please do not send the same e-mail to other addresses at the Graduate School.
 We will answer all questions that are sent to the application address, but it sometimes may take a few days until we can get back to you.

 We look forward to receiving your application!